kushthedude/To-Do-App/README.md

 [![Dependabot compatibility score](https://api.dependabot.com/badges/compatibility_score?dependency-name=react-dom&package-manager=npm_and_yarn&previous-version=16.6.3&new-version=16.8.6)](https://dependabot.com/compatibility-score.html?dependency-name=react-dom&package-manager=npm_and_yarn&previous-version=16.6.3&new-version=16.8.6)
 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=kushthedude/To-Do-App)](https://dependabot.com)

 ## Introduction

 It is Simple To-Do app based on Django Rest-API and React.js.

 ## Requirements

--Pip3
+- Pip3

--Python3(3.5 and above)
+- Python3(3.5 and above)

 ## Getting started

-1.)Clone the project into your local machine.
+- Clone the project into your local machine.

-2.)Naviagate to directory.
+- Navigate to the directory.

-3.)Install dependencies for frontend(npm install) and for backend(pipenv install)
+- Install dependencies for frontend(yarn install) and for backend(pipenv install)

-4.)To run-:
+**To run** the project:

-a.)Start backend server by command 'python manage.py runserver'.
+- Start backend server by command `python manage.py runserver`.

-b.)Start frontend by command 'npm install'.
+- Start frontend by command `yarn start`.

-c.)See your app on 'localhost:3000'
+- See your app on 'localhost:3000'

-## Tech Used-:
+## Technologies Used:

-React.js
+- React.js

-Django
+- Django

-Python
+- Python

 Made with :heart: By **KUSH TRIVEDI**